Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Good Hierarchies

 {{\bf (5.10)} If a color $\alpha \in \phibar_n(T_{n,j}-V(T_{n,j-1}^*))$ for some $j$ with $1 \le j \le q$, then $\alpha \notin \Gamma^{j-1}$ by Condition (i), and hence $\alpha$ is closed in $T_{n,j}$ with respect to $\varphi_n$ by Condition (v).
 This simple observation will be used repeatedly in subsequent proofs.

 {{\bf (5.11)} Note that not every ETT admits a good hierarchy.
 Suppose $T$ does have such a hierarchy.
-To prove that $V(T)$ is elementary with respect to $\varphi_n$, as usual, we shall perform a sequence of Kempe changes.
-Since interchanging with colors in $D_{n,j}$ often results in a coloring which is not stable, in our proof we shall use colors in $\Gamma^{j}_h$ as stepping stones to switch with the color $\eta_h$ in $D_{n,j}$ while maintaining stable colorings in subsequent proofs.
-So we may think of $\Gamma^{j}_h$ as a color set exclusively reserved for $\eta_h$ and think of a good hierarchy as a control mechanism over Kempe changes.
+To prove that $V(T)$ is elementary with respect to $\varphi_n$, as usual, we shall perform a sequence of Kempe changes to reduce a minimum counterexample to an even smaller one, thereby reaching a contradiction.
+(The adjectives {\em minimum} and {\em smaller} used here are not meant with respect to the number of vertices.
+The rigorous definition of a minimum counterexample will be given in the next section; see (6.2)-(6.5).)
+Since interchanging with a color in $D_{n,j}$ by a Kempe change often results in a coloring which is not stable, in our proof we shall use colors in $\Gamma^{j}_h$ as stepping stones to interchange with the color $\eta_h$ in $D_{n,j}$ while maintaining stable colorings in subsequent proofs (such an interchange property indeed holds, as we shall see).
+So we may think of $\Gamma^{j}_h$ as a color set exclusively reserved for $\eta_h$ (see Condition (ii)) and think of a good hierarchy as a control mechanism over Kempe changes.
+We point out that Condition (i) can be used to preserve colors on edges of $T_{n,j}(v_{\eta_h})-T_{n,j-1}^*$ under Kempe changes for $\eta_h$ and a color in $\Gamma^{j}_h$.
+Condition (v) ensures that the aforementioned interchange property is satisfied by colors closed in $T_{n,j}$.
+Moreover, extending $T$ by TAA while keeping condition (i) for $j=q$ leads to Condition (v).
+Unless $T$ is already closed, Condition (iii) allows us to further extend $T$ by TAA while keeping the good hierarchy property, provided that Condition (v) holds for $T=T_{n,q+1}$.

 3mm

 We break the proof of Theorem \ref{thm:tech10}(i) into the following two theorems.
 Although the first theorem appears to be weaker than Theorem \ref{thm:tech10}(i), the second one implies that they are actually equivalent.
 We only present a proof of the second theorem in this section, and will give a proof of the first one in the next two sections.